mikecinnamon/MLearning/[ML-06] Example - The churn model.md

    ...: X = df.drop(columns='churn')
 ```

 Alternatively, we could have used `.iloc` specifications here.
 Now, we import the **estimator class** `LogisticRegression()` from the scikit-learn subpackage `linear_model`.
 We instantiate an estimator from this class, calling it `clf`.
-Instead of accepting the default parameter values, as we did in the preceding example (ML-04), we increase the **maximum number of iterations**, whose default is 100, to 1,500.
-Using the default `max_iter=100` would have raised a warning indicating that the optimization process has not finished.
+Instead of accepting the default parameter values, as we did in example ML-04, we increase the **maximum number of iterations**.
+Using the default `max_iter=100` would have raised a warning indicating that the optimization process has not converged.

 ```
 In [4]: from sklearn.linear_model import LogisticRegression